groupon/robo-remote/README.markdown

 ### UiAutomator Remote
 UiAutomator remote requires Android API Level 18 to be installed as a maven artifact.
 It is suggested that the maven android sdk deployer is used for this(https://github.com/mosabua/maven-android-sdk-deployer).
 Use the tool to install API 18(mvn install -P 4.3) libraries.
 This will install the android and uiautomator library that is required.

 *Note*: An API Level 17(4.2.2) system can be used to execute tests but calls to UiAutomator functions that require API 18 will fail.

+## Examples
+***
+An example project is provided in the examples/HelloWorld directory.
+The directory structure is as follows:

+* helloworld - This is the application under test which provides a simple list view and an activity to launch based on pressing an itme in the list view
+* helloworldtestrunner - This is the test runner which starts up the RoboRemote HTTP listener and the application under test.
+* Tests -
+  * SampleTests - This contains the desktop JUnit based RoboRemote Robotium example tests for the HelloWorld project.
+Under Tests/src/test is a SampleTests.java which contains a few tests demonstrating various RoboRemote functions.
+  * AutomatorTests - This contains the desktop JUnit based RoboRemote UiAutomator example tests for the HelloWorld project.
+This also servers as an example of how to call various functions in the UiAutomatorClient TestBase to setup the test and run the application you would like to test.

+### Compiling the examples

+Running "mvn clean install" from the "examples" directory will build the examples.
+Be sure to run "mvn clean install" from the root first to compile the latest library versions

+### Installing helloworld/helloworldtestrunner

+Execute the following from your repository root:

+1. adb install examples/HelloWorld/helloworld/target/HelloWorld-1.0.apk
+2. adb install examples/HelloWorld/helloworldtestrunner/target/helloworldtestrunner-1.apk

+### Executing the examples

+Execute the following from examples/HelloWorld/Tests

+1. Robotium example: mvn test -Dtest=SampleTests
+2. UiAutomator example:
+   1. export ROBO_UIAUTOMATOR_JAR=&lt;path to source root>/UIAutomatorServer/target/uiautomatorserver.jar
+   2. mvn test -DAutomatorTests

 ## Architecture